Pagghiu/SaneCppLibraries/Documentation/Libraries/Build.md

 # Architecture

-- User adds a `SCBuild.cpp` files to his library
+- User adds a `SC-build.cpp` files to his library
-- `SCBuild.cpp` describes the SC::Build::Definition using imperative C++ code
+- `SC-build.cpp` describes the SC::Build::Definition using imperative C++ code
     - Define at least one SC::Build::Workspace
     - Define at least one SC::Build::Project
     - Define at least one SC::Build::Configuration
-- `SCBuild.cpp` is compiled to an executable with a single `clang` or `cl.exe` invocation
+- `SC-build.cpp` is compiled to an executable with a single `clang` or `cl.exe` invocation
 - The unity build file `SC.cpp` is linked together in the same invocation
     - Provides all needed Platform abstraction features to enumerate files and directories, launch processes etc.
 - The generated executable is run as specified in SC::Build::Parameters